 As you begin your preparations, take our Assessment Test to evaluate your level in English.
 This is essential for targeting your training to specific areas of improvement.
 If you choose our Premium services, you can create custom Study Plans to help guide your preparations towards your goals and timeline.
-Enjoy as well many tips and sample tests online with answers for your training that we like sharing with you.

 As test day comes closer, you can look back on your progress on our Statistics and Corrections module and take up to three graded TOEFL mock exams.